wBehnza/threejs-label-earth/README.md

 A lightweight **Three.js**-powered globe with label and country support.

 ## Features
-- Label use latitude longitude for location
+- Label use latitude longitude for location (see data/labels.json)
 - Smooth globe rotation and zoom
 - Click to highlight countries
 - Show Tooltip on label click
 - Responsive resizing